samstesmi/samstesmi.github.io/README.md

 index.md contains markdown for the 'About Me' page

-research projects are stored in the "post" folder
+research projects are stored in the "\_post" folder

-tag pages are simply created in the "tags" folder (add psychoacoustics, physiology, supervised, unsupervised, neural-network)
+tag pages are simply created under a .md file in the "research" folder (add psychoacoustics, physiology, supervised, unsupervised, neural-network)